ConorVanek/Riemann-sum-cpp/README.md

 # Riemann-sum-cpp
-An implementation of Riemann sum integration in c++ using the cmath library using a tolerance of 0.0001.
+An implementation of Riemann sum integration in c++ using the cmath library with a tolerance of 0.0001.
 To increase the degree of accuracy, edit TOLERANCE in line 28 of main.cpp to be a smaller value. https://en.wikipedia.org/wiki/Riemann_sum

 **This is a c++ program which means you need a compiler such as g++ to run it.
 G++ can be installed through the terminal in Linux or Mac OS, or MinGW for Windows.
 More information about using g++ can be found in my blog and many other places on the web.**